souffle-lang/souffle-lang.github.io/pages/docs/pragmas.md

 There are also some configurations that cannot be set by command-line flags including "`RamSIPS` choosing a static heuristic for query plans.

 ## Syntax
+In the following, we define constraints and argument values in Souffle more formally using [syntax diagrams](https://en.wikipedia.org/wiki/Syntax_diagram) and [EBNF](https://en.wikipedia.org/wiki/Extended_Backus–Naur_form).
+The syntax diagrams were produced using [Bottlecaps](https://www.bottlecaps.de/rr/ui).

+### Pragma

 {% include links.html %}